 Student-Centered Course Scheduling: Removing Hidden Barriers to Student Success

-With funding from Ascendium Education Group, AASCU is helping regional public universities redesign course scheduling systems to accelerate student progress and completion—and share proven strategies with the field.
+AASCU is helping colleges and universities redesign course scheduling systems to accelerate student progress and completion—and share proven strategies with the field.
+This work is made possible through funding from Ascendium Education Group and Lumina Foundation, with additional support from the Gates Foundation.

 View participating institutions.
 Access tools & resources.